 Entire brands have built their names on being socially conscious in their selling.
 For proof, look no further than the trendy shoe slingers at Toms.

 Toms’ mission of providing a free pair of shoes to a child in need for every pair purchased by their customers is a huge hit.
 Buyers feel as if they aren’t just getting a pair of great shoes, but they’re also helping make the world a better place at the same time.
 Toms is now worth hundreds of millions of dollars.
 Has anyone ever made so much money by giving products away for free?
 This is all thanks to Toms making social consciousness a cornerstone of their branding and marketing strategy.

 The ROI for environmentally friendly fulfillment is going to be in your branding and marketing.
 Ecommerce is a crowded space.
-Sellers are jockeying for position, at times on the same websites, or even the same webpages.
+Sellers are jockeying for a good position, at times on the same websites, or even the same webpages.
 How do you differentiate yourself?
 How do you stand out?
 One way is to present yourself as the environmentally friendly seller in your space.
 Here are three achievable ways you can embrace green ecommerce.

 Display a Sustainability Pledge on your Website

 Talk is cheap, but it’s a pretty good place to start.
 Highlighting a sustainability pledge on your ecommerce site will let shoppers know that you are at least aware of the importance of green ecommerce.
 This humanizes your brand and lets sellers know that you value the same things that they do.

 And don’t worry about filling the pledge with complicated legalese or environmental science terms.
 Companies like Amazon, Patagonia, and Yankee Candle have clear, effective pledges that you can use for inspiration.
 Keep it simple, honest, and easily understood for any customer that comes across it.
 Just make sure you hit the points below.

 - Pledge to give preferential consideration to brands that focus on sustainability and environmentalism.